Zoning Review

 - Assisted Living Facility II—A dwelling built at least five years before the date of application and accommodates fewer than eight to 15 resident clients.

-View the assisted living facilities checklist.
+View the assisted living facilities checklist and application.

 Three or more individuals, not related by blood, marriage/adoption residing in a single home.
 A Boarding or Rooming Use Permit can only be obtained for a single-family detached dwelling in a DR Zone.
 Use Permit must be renewed annually.
-View the boarding or rooming house checklist.
+View the boarding or rooming house application.

 - Child Care/ Adult Care Center Class B—13 or more children or 13 or more adults.
 Does not require a Use Permit, however Zoning approval is still necessary.
 Read the approval process of a Class B.